stepas-toliautas/enccs-instructor-training/content/lesson-development.md

 - learners put in practice the skills that you have included in your skills list.

 Here are some suggestions to keep in mind:

 - Not every exercise has to be an amazing hand-on example.
 Mixing with smaller, more conceptual things can reduce cognitive load.
-- Try to make your exercises relevant.
-Abstract will lead to disconnection.
+- Try to make your exercises relevant, meaningful and connected to previous knowledge.
   Connect the exercises to the real world.
+When learners understand the meaning of new concepts it will be easier for them to remember.
 - Create also more advanced exercises which can be optional for more advanced learners.
 This can go a long way to meet the needs of participants with a wide range of background knowledge.

 Good exercises are the most important factor in a good lesson.
-Even if you are preparing the rest of the lesson mostly alone, consider a good long brainstorming session to go from “list of topics to cover” to “sequence of exercises”.
+Even if you are preparing the rest of the lesson mostly alone, consider a good long brainstorming session to go from "list of topics to cover" to "sequence of exercises".

-When you are stuck thinking “how can I make an exercise that covers X”, think of the lists below inspiration.
+When you are stuck thinking "how can I make an exercise that covers X", think of the lists below inspiration.
 Not every exercise has to be an sophisticated hands-on thing, so don’t be afraid to use different types:

 Basic types: